Blumed/looksee/README.md

 ##Future Features

-- Ability to add multiple input fields and for each one to have a custom color.
+[ ] Ability to add multiple input fields and for each one to have a custom color.
-- Better UI.
+[ ] Better UI.
-- Make a website for this here extension
+[ ] Make a website for this here extension
-- Figure out a solution for applying box-shadow to an image
-- Connect options page for more user prefrences
+[ ] Figure out a js solution for applying box-shadow to an image [ ] Connect options page for more user prefrences
-- Toggle borders on while hovering
+[ ] Toggle borders on while hovering
-- Add help link to options page
+[ ] Add help link to options page
+[ ] Escape keypress removes selected borders
+[ ] Add build system
+[ ] Convert extension to other browsers ( Firefox, Edge, Safari )
+[ ] Remove jQuery dependency
+[ ] Add typescript
+[ ] Update assets in chrome store to reflect current UI [ ] Add more error handling